 She has a demonstrated history of building meaningful, trust-based, relationships with funders, writing grants and proposals, securing major gifts and leading strategic and organizational planning whether it's been in small shops or large institutions.
 Creating safe spaces and cultivating Indigenous talent is a passion of hers and she hopes to remove barriers to access through sharing her knowledge with the charitable sector.

-Emily works with the First Peoples' Cultural Foundation as their Lead, Partnership Development, uplifting the vitality of Indigenous languages, arts and cultural heritage and strengthening Indigenous-led philanthropy across Turtle Island.
+Emily works with the First Peoples' Cultural Foundation as their Director, Strategic Partnerships & Communications, uplifting the vitality of Indigenous languages, arts and cultural heritage and strengthening Indigenous-led philanthropy across Turtle Island.

 Janet is a strategic thinker with ten years of experience fundraising for small and mid-sized non-profits including Cystic Fibrosis Canada and Union Gospel Mission.
 Passionate about sharing the vision and mission of organizations making an impact around the world, Janet excels at developing strategies and materials that change the game for small teams with limited resources.